dustinpfister/blog_posts/_posts/js-math-round.md

 ### 4.1 - Making a custom method for handing all things that come to mind with rounding

 So then there is using the custom method that I found for rounding with a precision value, but also working in some more stuff that I would like to have working for me each time I round a number.
-This will then result in a method that does not just round, but also preforms a number of additional things that have t do with formating a number.
+This will then result in a method that does not just round, but also preforms a number of additional things that have to do with formating a number.

 ```js
 var round = (function () {